Bloating And Gas During Pregnancy: Causes And Home Remedies

 17. Increase intake of fluids

 Increase your water intake to keep yourself hydrated.
 Boost your day with a glass of water and then keep sipping.
 Also, include fresh fruit juices in your diet.
-They help in flushing out toxins in your body, preventing bloating and constipation (14).
+They help in flushing out toxins of the body, preventing bloating and constipation during pregnancy (14).

 What if you still end up with a bloated tummy after trying all the above?
 Then, you could try some ways to relieve the abdominal discomfort.